 From fishing to festivals to high fashion, it's on everyone's minds.
 Well, not minds, but heads, and that's the dad hat.
 The dad hat is having a moment right now, and if by moment you mean permanently cemented in history, yes, a major moment.

-You've heard of the dad hat.
+Of course you've heard of the DAD HAT, which is a low-profile (shorter crown), unstructured 6-panel baseball cap, with a curved bill and the infamous "buckle-type" rear closure.
 Yes, in fact, more than anything, you've probably read about how the dad hat is making a comeback.
 Except here's the thing.
 Dad hats have never gone away since their start.
 People just keep writing more and more about how hot they are.
 Like us, right now.
 But dad hats?
 This is a movement.

 Father Knows Best

 Dads, you get such a bum deal in this.
 Why are they called dad hats?
 Well, the truth is somewhat murky.
 Some say it's just some fancy marketing ploy, but "dad hat" isn't the flashiest term for an ad exec to put on his or her résumé, no.

 Others say that during the '90s, the birth of the dad hat, there were just baseball caps and flat-brims, and the only ones rockin' the hats we now know as dad hats were, well, literally dads.